magpylib/magpylib/docs/_pages/2_guideExamples.rst

 Modelling a Coil
 ################

-A coil consists of large number of windings that can be modeled using ``Circular`` sources.
+A coil consists of large number of windings that can be modeled using ``Loop`` sources.
 The total coil is then a ``Collection`` of windings.
 One must be careful to take the line-current approximation into consideration.
 This means that the field diverges when approaching the current, while the field is correct outside a hypothetical wire with homogeneous current distribution.

 .. plot:: _codes/examples_coil.py
     :include-source: